ml-jku/mgenerators-failure-modes/README.md

 <sup>b</sup> High Dimensional Biology and Discovery Data Sciences, Janssen Research & Development, Janssen Pharmaceutica N.V., Turnhoutseweg 30, Beerse B-2340, Belgium

 ## Abstract
-There has been a wave of generative models for molecules triggered by ad-vances in the field of Deep Learning.
-These generative models are often usedto optimize chemical compounds towards particular properties or a desiredbiological activity.
-The evaluation of generative models remains challengingand suggested performance metrics or scoring functions often do not coverall relevant aspects of drug design projects.
-In this work, we highlight someunintended failure modes of generative models and how these evade detectionby current performance metrics.
+There has been a wave of generative models for molecules triggered by advances in the field of Deep Learning.
+These generative models are often used to optimize chemical compounds towards particular properties or a desired biological activity.
+The evaluation of generative models remains challenging and suggested performance metrics or scoring functions often do not cover all relevant aspects of drug design projects.
+In this work, we highlight some unintended failure modes of generative models and how these evade detection by current performance metrics.

 ## Code..
 ..is being refactored and cleaned up and will come soon.